stoeps13/connections-doc/source/admin/admin/c_admin_profiles_sync_ldap_understanding.md

 -   perform\_deletion\_or\_inactivate\_for\_sync - If the value of this property is true, then the system looks at the sync\_delete\_or\_inactivate property to determine which action to perform.
 If the value of this property is false, then the system performs no action.
 -   sync\_delete\_or\_inactivate - Determines the action to be performed if a record is no longer found in the source LDAP but is present in the Profiles database.
 The value must be either delete or inactivate.

+    !!! note
-    **Note:** If you want to perform additional processing during this phase, you can create and configure a custom delete option.
+    If you want to perform additional processing during this phase, you can create and configure a custom delete option.
 See *Customizing the logic used for the delete operation* for details.

 -   sync\_updates\_double\_check - If set to true, the assembly named by sync\_check\_if\_remove is run if a delete is to be performed.
 When users are inactivated, their email and login attributes are set to null.
 If you want to set other attributes to null at the same time, this is the best place to do it.
 -   sync\_check\_if\_remove=\{name-of-your-adapter.xml\}:/AssemblyLines/\{name-of-your-custom-delete-all\}.
 The default value is sync\_all\_dns\_check\_if\_remove.